 In the run up to this fight, UFC fans hadn’t seen McGregor in the cage since his loss to the undefeated Khabib Nurmagomedov.
-In the 15 months away from the sport, fans were seeing him tweet that he’d retired, videos of him punching old men in pubs and him actually being arrested for smashing a fan’s phone at a hotel in Miami.
-It was a grim time to be a McGregor fan with more criticism being directed at the fighter than ever.
+In the 15 months away from the sport, fans saw him tweet that he’d retired, videoed punching an old man in a pub and arrested for smashing a fan’s phone at a hotel in Miami.
+There was more criticism being directed at the fighter than ever.

-Out of almost nowhere, the UFC announced that the Irishman will return to the cage in January 2020, facing off against lightweight veteran Donald Cerrone in a headline event at UFC 249.
+Out of almost nowhere, the UFC announced that the Irishman would return to the cage in January 2020 to face off off against lightweight veteran Donald Cerrone in a headline event at UFC 249.
 As with all McGregor fights, the PR machine got rolling and fans were reminded of the incredible KOs, the wars with Nate Diaz and the rapid dispatching of Jose Aldo - but there was always a lingering thought that he wasn’t the same fighter he once was.

-Any thoughts were put to bed in just 40 seconds, with McGregor flying out of the blocks against Cowboy, engaging in clinches, throwing shoulders strong enough to knockout a rhino and overpowered Cerrone to hand him his first KO loss of his career.
+Any thoughts were put to bed in just 40 seconds, with McGregor flying out of the blocks against Cowboy, engaging in clinches, throwing shoulders strong enough to knock a rhino out and ultimately overpowering Cerrone to hand him the first KO loss of his career.

 McGregor vs Diaz II: The Revenge

-McGregor vs Diaz is a fighting tale that will go down in history, and hopefully we will see it become a trilogy before it’s too late.
+McGregor vs Diaz is a fighting tale that will go down in history.
 The first chapter saw the Irishman’s initial opponent, Rafael dos Anjos, pull out of the fight, leaving Dana White scrambling for a competitor to fight his number one prospect who was about to become the highest earner in the promotion.
-Up steps Ultimate Fighter season five winner Nate Diaz, brother of Nick, who’d been a huge character for the UFC in years prior.
+Up stepped Ultimate Fighter season five winner Nate Diaz, brother of Nick, who’d been a huge character for the UFC in years prior.

-The first fight saw a late submission win for Diaz, who went down in history for his breathtaking fighting style and incredible heart to stay in the fight and eventually find the win, but the second fight was pretty much guaranteed from the second Herb Dean lifted the Californian’s hand.
+The first fight saw a late submission win for Diaz, who went down in history for his breathtaking fighting style and incredible heart to eventually find the win.
+A second fight was pretty much guaranteed from the moment Herb Dean lifted the Californian’s hand.

 McGregor vs Mendes: The Interim

-From the ring walk with Sinead O’Connor to the incredible TKO with three seconds left on the clock, there were scenes of elation in Las Vegas as the Irishman finally got his hands on the UFC gold he craved.
+From the ring walk with Sinead O’Connor to the incredible TKO with three seconds left on the clock, there were scenes of elation in Las Vegas as McGregor finally got his hands on the UFC gold he craved, becoming the interim Featherweight champion.
 It was an emotional end for Notorious as he knew he had sealed his chance to return to the cage next time to face the Brazilian featherweight champion...

 McGregor vs Aldo: The Record Time